Deadspin

-Deadspin is a sports blog founded by Will Leitch in 2005 and based in Chicago.
-Previously owned by Gawker Media and Univision Communications, it is currently owned by G/O Media.
+Deadspin is a sports blog owned by Lineup Publishing.
+Founded by Will Leitch in 2005 and originally based in Chicago, it was then sold to Gawker Media, Univision Communications and G/O Media.
+Lineup Publishing acquired it in March 2024, then laid off the entire editorial staff.
+The blog is operational on 8 November, 2024.

 Deadspin posted daily previews, recaps, and commentaries of major sports stories, as well as sports-related anecdotes, rumors, and videos.
 In addition to covering sports, the site wrote about the media, pop culture, and politics, and published several non-sports sub-sections, including The Concourse and the humor blog Adequate Man.
 Contrasting with traditional sports updates of other outlets, Deadspin was known for its irreverent, conversational tone, often injecting crude humor into its writing and taking a critical lens to the topics it covered.
 Over time, the site expanded into more investigative journalism and broke several stories, including the revelation of the Manti Te'o girlfriend hoax.
-Alumni writers of Deadspin have gone on to work for The New York Times, The Washington Post, and Sports Illustrated.
+Alumni writers of Deadspin have gone on to work for The New York Times, The Washington Post, and Sports Illustrated, and established Defector Media.

 During October and November 2019, the website's entire writing and editorial staff resigned due to conflicts with G/O Media management over a directive to "stick to sports" content only.
 Deadspin began publishing content again in March 2020.
 The site has suffered after the mass resignations, reportedly attracting only 10.22% of its previous readership.
+In March 2024, G/O Media sold Deadspin to Lineup Publishing; as a result of the sale, the site's entire staff was laid off.

 History

 Deadspin was founded in December 2005 by editor-in-chief Will Leitch, an author and at that time a founding editor of the New York City-based culture website, "The Black Table", in his New York City apartment, where he wrote 40 blog posts a day.
 The blog joined the Gawker Media network of websites.
 Leitch announced on June 5, 2008, that he would be leaving to take a position at New York magazine.
 He was replaced by A. J. Daulerio, former senior writer for the site.
 Author and journalist Drew Magary, formerly a frequent contributor to the site's comments section, joined as an editor and chief columnist in 2008.

 Time magazine named the site one of the 50 coolest websites of 2006.

-Deadspin was one of six websites that were purchased by Univision Communications in their acquisition of Gawker Media in August 2016.
-The Gizmodo Media Group was subsequently formed to operate the properties.
+Deadspin was one of six websites that were purchased by Univision Communications in its acquisition of Gawker Media in August 2016.
+The Gizmodo Media Group (GMG) was subsequently formed to operate the properties.

-The website's masthead consisted of editor-in-chief Megan Greenwell, managing editor Tom Ley, and senior editor Diana Moskovitz, along with a staff of full-time writers and regular contributors.
+The website's masthead consisted of editor-in-chief Megan Greenwell, managing editor Tom Ley, and senior editor Diana Moskovitz, along with a staff of writers and regular contributors.